-A simple and very satisfying way of making your own beads.
+A simple and very satisfying way of making your own elder beads using simple tools.

 Useful items from our shop

 - Bypass Secateurs

 - Faithfull Junior Hacksaw

 - Acrylic Pens (Fine Nib) - Pack of 5